martstr/mp-spdz-tutorial/README.md

 ```
 Save the file, and return to your terminal and go to the MP-SPDZ root folder.
 This time, you might want to open three terminal windows side-by-side.

 In one of the terminals, type `./compile.py ball`.
-For the sake of variation variation, we won't use the MASCOT protocol anymore.
+For the sake of variation, we won't use the MASCOT protocol anymore.
 Instead, we'll use [ATLAS](https://eprint.iacr.org/2021/833).
 To use ATLAS, we must assume semi-honest adversaries and an honest majority.
 There might be some warnings, but we can safely ignore those.

 The protocol will transmit data between the instances, and we want to do it in a secure way.
 Therefore, we must set up certificates.
 Fortunately, this is a one-command process.
 In the terminal, type `Scripts/setup-ssl-sh 3`.
 If you want to run more than 3 instances, replace 3 with the number of your choice.